mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Cave Bat: The group has encountered a cave bat.
 Each player may attempt to capture it by making a Difficult (-2) Animals (handling) check.
-Prisoner 3622 “Batman” will trade favours or up to Cr50 for an unharmed cave bat.
+Prisoner 3622 “Batman” will trade favors or up to Cr50 for an unharmed cave bat.
 An outright gift of one will gain him as a friend.